Облачная платформаAdvanced

 Stable state

-The add-on malfunctions, and all add-on instances are not properly deployed.
+The add-on malfunctions, and all add-on pods are not properly deployed.

 Installing